07ithiraj/My-Hotstar-Clone/README.md

 # Disney+ Hotstar Clone
 Tried to clone the homepage of Disney+ Hotstar.
 I hava made changes to the UI of the website as per my point of view.
-Moreover, I also tried to enhance the UX of the website's loading page as per my choice.
+Moreover, I also tried to enhance the UX of the website's main page as per my choice.
 # Technologies used
 HTML